ynotdraw/playwright-visual-regression-testing/findings.md

 ## Components with issues

-- Tree Item Menu
-  - Can't be clicked to be opened, has issues with visibility
-  - Focus puts the three-dot menu in view, but it still seems to have `visbility: hidden` which blocks Playwright from accessing it
 - Split Button's menu icon button
   - Can't be clicked - wonder if a click method on the host would help?
 Not sure.